mir-group/phoebe/doc/sphinx/source/tutorials/elEpaTransport.rst

     ./configure MPIF90=mpif90 --with-scalapack=yes
     make pw pp ph w90

-where again you should probably customize the installation parameters to match your system.
+where you should modify the file paths and ``./configure`` arguments for QE to match your system.
+If compilation fails, you should consult the QE `installation page <https://www.quantum-espresso.org/Doc/user_guide/node7.html>`__.

 Step 2: Run pw.x
 -----------------